Where Are the Keys? Managing Encryption in the Cloud

 - Cloud-Based Encryption: The cloud provider generates, manages, and stores the keys used to encrypt and decrypt data.

 - Bring Your Own Key (BYOK): The customer generates and manages encryption keys, but the cloud provider has access to the keys and can use them to encrypt and decrypt data.

 - Hold Your Own Key (HYOK): The customer generates, manages, and stores encryption keys in its own environment.
 The cloud provider does not have access to the keys and is blind to the contents of encrypted files.

 Some organizations’ security policies will dictate that they take the HYOK approach to all sensitive data.
 For these companies, the Cloud is simply a storage location.
 Sensitive data resides on cloud servers, but is only decrypted and used inside the company network, or by external partners under controlled circumstances.

 Most organizations, however, need to take advantage of additional cloud capabilities (such as online collaboration, online search, and cloud DLP scanning) for at least some of their sensitive data.
 In these cases, HYOK encryption can be implemented side by side with cloud security.
 Data that an organization considers appropriate for cloud-based use can be encrypted with keys that the cloud provider holds, enabling the full range of cloud services.
 Data that requires maximum protection can be encrypted with company-held keys, rendering it unreadable by the cloud provider.

-PKWARE’s automated data security technology provides an ideal solution for HYOK encryption.
-PKWARE can detect data that requires HYOK protection as soon as it appears on a server or user device, and encrypt the data with a company-controlled key before it travels to the Cloud.
-To learn more about PKWARE’s encryption capabilities, explore our industry-leading key management technology, or get a free demo now.
+PK Protect, PKWARE’s automated data security suite, provides an ideal solution for HYOK encryption.
+PK Protect can detect data that requires HYOK protection as soon as it appears on a server or user device, and encrypt the data with a company-controlled key before it travels to the Cloud.
+To learn more about PK Protect and its encryption capabilities, explore our industry-leading key management technology, or get a free demo now.